zeitgeistpm/documentation/docs/learn/market-rules.md

 ## Markets the Advisory Committee will reject

 - **Markets without clear questions**
-  - e.g. "What’s going to happen in Ukraine?"
+  - e.g. "What's going to happen in Ukraine?"
     - While users might have some sense of what this market is about, it is not clear from the question.
 Users must be able to get an accurate view of what the market is about from just reading the question.
-    - To put this another way, if more than 1% of users read the question and imagine the market is about something it’s not about and bet on it, this is too many.
+    - To put this another way, if more than 1% of users read the question and imagine the market is about something it's not about and bet on it, this is too many.
 - **Markets without clear resolution criteria**
   - e.g. "Who will win the 2024 US Presidential election?"
 Resolution criterion: